Ruibin-Liu/JCSV/README.md

 - `version`: A numeric or semantic version tag for the table.
 Example: `version=1.2.0`.
 - `refs`: A list of column names whose values reference other block names for multi-line nesting.
 Example: `refs=[order,details]`.

-Additional keys may be defined arbitrarily as needed if they don't overlap with any reserved keys and keywords.
+Additional keys may be defined arbitrarily as needed if they don't overlap with any of the reserved metadata keys above.

 ---